netpok/namespaced-laravel-models/README.md

 # Namespaced Laravel Models

-This package's sole purpose is to allow setting the default namespace for the Laravel make:model command.
+This package's sole purpose is to allow setting the default namespace for the Laravel make:model command and the other commands accepting models as parameters.

 * [Installation](#installation)
 * [Configuration](#configuration)